SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Ok, for the moment let's fill the trajectory with parameters for our simulation.

-Let's fill it with parameters for our simulation using the :func:`~pypet.naturalnaming.NNGroupNode.f_add_parameter` function:
+Let's fill it using the :func:`~pypet.naturalnaming.NNGroupNode.f_add_parameter` function:

 .. code-block::python